August 12, 2015

 Elephants “Tarra” and “Shirley” in natural-habitat sanctuary

-Tuesday, August 12 is World Elephant Day, a day to designated to bring awareness to the plight of the African and Asian elephant.
+Wednesday, August 12 is World Elephant Day, a day designated to bring awareness to the plight of the African and Asian elephant.
 The Elephant Sanctuary in Tennessee encourages you to join us in taking steps to help these magnificent animals.

 Things you can do:

 - Support organizations that are working to: stop the illegal poaching and trade of elephant ivory, protect wild-elephant habitat, and solve conflicts between elephants and humans.

 - Study the tenets of “sanctuary,” and support organizations that provide natural-habitat sanctuary for domesticated elephants and other exotic animals to live freely.

 - We’d love for you to consider adopting a TES elephant!

 - You might also consider helping to bring the story of Sanctuary elephants to your community by becoming an EleAmbassador.
 Our EleAmbassadors receive training from The Sanctuary in how to share the mission and work of The Sanctuary via presentations to the public, staffing info booths, and just passing information on to friends.